DKofFical/capstone_douglas/README.md

 You will also find another folder called "experiment_utils" with two "runnable filters".
 As our dataset contains a large number of easy negative samples, these masks are used during experiments to perform random sampling.
 This will make the accuracy and F1 scores less sensitive to class imbalance.

+The "Mechanical Turk Instructions" pdf file are instructions on how to use the Mechanical Turk tool for labelling.
+This step is already done, so you don't need to redo it again.
+Just use the labelled datasets in the "datasets" folder.

 **Other useful links**
 - Overleaf link: https://www.overleaf.com/read/srhzwtzmmjgt#ea4861 <-- this includes a rough draft for some parts of the paper, but more modifications will be needed: figures need to be more presentable, citations need to be added, need additional parts such as "Error Analysis" and "Data Contamination", etc.